First-half result: Sky profit down but streaming subscriber numbers surge

 In October, at its full-year result briefing, Sky said it had 161,000 streaming customers across Sky Sport Now and Neon, but did not offer a breakdown.

-Sky shares closed Tuesday on 63c (for a market cap of $274m), equalling their all-time low.
+Sky shares closed Tuesday on 63c (for a market cap of $274m), equalling their all-time low, after falling to 61c in intra-day trading.
 The stock is down 67.3 per cent over the past year.